-Independent from the robotic manipulator used (and apart from the actual controller modules loaded) the scaffolding of the application stays the same and serves the purpose of showing how to build such an application using Isaac SDK.
+Independent from the robotic manipulator used (and apart from the actual controller modules loaded), the scaffolding of the application stays the same and serves the purpose of showing how to build such an application using the Isaac SDK.

-The pick-and-place example uses Omniverse Kit, which simulates the UR10 and Franka Emika arm.
-To set up and start Omniverse, please refer to the respective documentation:
+The pick-and-place example uses NVIDIA Omniverse Kit™, which simulates the UR10 and Franka Emika arm.
+To set up and start Omniverse, refer to the respective documentation:

 Once Omniverse is running, from the Content panel on the lower part of the Omniverse Kit window, select the address field and enter this URL to load the UR10 robot assets from the Omniverse server:

 To load the assets for the Franka Emika arm, use this URL: